xiaolin-ninja/InfantIncubatorSimulator/Readme.md

 ## Infant Incubator Model Explained
 Cybersecurity education lacks practicality.
 We know the security principles.
 We know the importance of cryptography and building-security-in.
 We know the importance of an adversarial mindset (the security mindset).
 We know the importance of exposing assumptions (especially implicit ones).
 However, how many of us know how to apply these theoretical principles in the real world?
-How to trade off security for the other -ilities.
-Why build-security-in is incomplete -- we also need to plan-for-upgrades.
+How to trade off security for the other abilities.
+While build in security is incomplete, we also need to plan for upgrades.

 To appreciate cybersecurity in practice, we must attempt to build a product with cybersecurity in mind.
 This Infant Incubator is such a product.
 It will be used as part of the Practical Cybersecurity series of courses that we are developing.